 Ariane is a proud Wellingtonian and has been hanging around Capital E since she was in the single digits.
-Now well into the double digits, she uses her passion for all things digital to create social media content in the hopes of inspiring younger generations to develop an interest in art and technology.
+Now well into the double digits, she uses her passion for all things digital to deliver MediaLab and OnTV classes in the hopes of inspiring younger generations to develop an interest in art and technology.

 In her spare time, Ariane spends her days attempting to finish her postgraduate study in the public library and giving pats to good dogs around the city.

-Avid organisation queen by day, costume-making vigilante by night… Harriet is a double Toi Whakaari graduate (costume construction and performance design) and she loves making stuff – clothes, jokes, designs for shows, baking, conversation….
-Much like her better half Joe (also featured on this page), she’s pretty passionate about awesome storytelling across multiple mediums - but her favourites are books.
-You can generally find her in the Capital E office juggling bookings and phone calls, or running ragged about Wellington in op-shops hoarding knick-knacks and trinkets, or getting up to hijinks with her husband and toddler at fun-filled family events.
+Avid organisation queen, creative sewist, and soon to be mum of two Harriet is a double Toi Whakaari graduate (costume construction and performance design) and she loves making stuff – clothes, jokes, designs for shows, baking, conversation….
+You can generally find her somewhere between the Capital E office juggling bookings and phone calls, running ragged about the Hutt Valley in op-shops hoarding knick-knacks and trinkets, or getting up to hijinks with her husband and toddler at fun-filled family events.

 For assistance with excellent education booking experiences, contact Harriet on firstname.lastname@example.org